United States Government Fur Trade Factory System: Abolishment

-In 1821, Thomas Hart Benton of Missouri, chairman of the Committee on Indian Affairs, started hearings with the aim to abolish the factory system and open the fur trade for uninhibeted private enterprise.
+In 1821, Thomas Hart Benton of Missouri, chairman of the Committee on Indian Affairs, started hearings with the aim to abolish the factory system and open the fur trade for uninhibited private enterprise.
 Benton claimed that as a citizen of a frontier state he had a better understanding than most of the systems supporters of how it worked.
 However, other motives can also be found.
 Among his constituents were several powerful fur traders.
 Benton was on a retainer from the American Fur Company as their lawyer and acted as John Jacob Astor's spokesperson in the Senate, while that role in the House was filled by John Floyd of Virginia.
 At this point in time he was also in considerable pecuniary difficulties due to a bank failure in Missouri.

 Benton argued that the factory system had been established to contest the influence of the British fur traders that made business on United States territory under the Jay Treaty.
 But now, when that treaty was superseded and the law kept alien fur traders away there was nothing that motivated government factories.
 Instead, the system proved the inherent unfitnes of the federal government to conduct commercial business.
 It was full of undetected abuse.
 Trade goods provided by the government did not meet the needs of its Native American customers.
 The merchandise was purchased at excessive costs at inconvenient locations from eastern businessmen, when suitable articles could have been found at lower prices in Pittsburgh or St. Louis thereby also saving on transportation costs.
 The sale of furs at Georgetown meant that the government received lower prices than if they had been sold in St Louis.
 The matter was referred to the Indian Affairs Committee which heard testimony from interested parties, fur traders, Indian agents, factors and the Superintendent of Indian Trade.